Optimizing over iid distributions and the Beat the Average game: Open problems

 \end{conj}

 The following piece of evidence makes this plausible.
-In the proof of \Cref{prop:lower_bound_04}, the distribution was obtained by combining $\delta_0$ with a uniform distribution over the points $(1-2^{-i})_{i=1}^N$ and repeating this pattern at a smaller scale using the construction of \Cref{strict_ineq_geom}.
+In the proof of \Cref{prop:lower_bound_04}, the distributions achieving the lower bound were obtained by combining $\delta_0$ with a uniform distribution over the points $(1-2^{-i})_{i=1}^N$ and repeating this pattern at a smaller scale using the construction of \Cref{strict_ineq_geom}.
 The striking observation is now that this is mirrored in the output of the first MILP \eqref{milp1}.
-Despite having no knowledge of our strategy involving the pattern of the distributions which led to the lower bound, the MILP for $m = 15$ outputs a solution \eqref{solution_milp} that mimics this pattern: up to rescaling by $1.0030$ and small numerical discrepancies, we have
+Despite having no knowledge of our strategy involving the pattern of the distributions which led to the lower bound, the solutions to the first MILP \eqref{milp1} often mimic this pattern: for example at $m = 15$, up to rescaling by $1.0030$ and small numerical discrepancies, we have at the top scale

 and at the next scale,